What Does Non-Ionizing Mean in Terahertz Devices?

 Is non-ionizing the same as no radiation?

 No. Non-ionizing radiation is still electromagnetic radiation.
-It is different from ionizing radiation, but it is not the same as “no radiation.”
+It is different from ionizing radiation, but it does not mean “no radiation.”

 Are terahertz devices the same as X-rays?